astronozem/Casimir-Superfluid-Vacuum/README.md

 ## Abstract
-Gravity is interpreted as the radial inflow of newly created spacetime sourced by quantum vacuum fluctuations.
+Gravity is interpreted as the radial inflow of newly created spacetime sourced by the phase gradient of the quantum vacuum.
+The resulting 'dark sector' is not a new particle species, but the phononic excitation of the vacuum energy itself.
 The Casimir effect's insensitivity to gravitational curvature requires the vacuum's spacetime-creation rate $\Gamma$ to depend non-linearly on local curvature; otherwise the vacuum would be inhomogeneous at the quantum level.
 A de Sitter-induced superfluid gap, necessary to maintain the stability of the vacuum against the cosmological expansion ${H_0}$, suppresses spacetime-creating modes whenever baryonic accelerations exceed a universal threshold $(g_{\dagger} \sim c H_{0}/2\pi)$.
 This reproduces the observed Radial Acceleration Relation (RAR) (McGaugh-Lelli-Schombert 2016; Lelli et al. 2017) to better than a few percent across rotationally supported galaxies.
 The fully covariant action reduces algebraically to the exact RAR formula in the weak-field limit, with all dimensional scales fixed by $\{c,G,H_{0}\}$ and a single dimensionless parameter $\kappa\simeq1.20$ determined by SPARC data.
 The theory recovers General Relativity exponentially fast in strong fields and passes all existing Solar-System, binary-pulsar, and gravitational-wave tests at leading order.

 ---